jungtaekkim/batch-bayeso/README.md

 * [Batch Bayesian optimization with pure exploration](https://link.springer.com/chapter/10.1007/978-3-642-40988-2_15)

 ```
 Emile Contal, David Buffoni, Alexandre Robicquet, and Nicolas Vayatis.
 "Parallel Gaussian process optimization with upper confidence bound and pure exploration."
-In Proceedings of the European Conference on Machine Learning and Knowledge Discovery in Databases, pp. 225-240.
+In Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases, pp. 225-240.
 2013.
 ```

 * [Batch Bayesian optimization via local penalization](https://proceedings.mlr.press/v51/gonzalez16a.html)